OSharpe001/anime_hunter/README.md

 # Welcome to the Anime Hunter's Readme.
-**Here, we'll discuss issues that I couldn't (yet) overcome, technologies used and how I installed the non-standard ones, the approach taken, a "User Story" and cap it all off with my stretch goals for this app.
+**Here, we'll discuss the approach taken, a "User Story" and cap it all off with my stretch goals for this app.
 I'll also provide the link to my site, within.**

 ---

 ## App Description
 **Anime Hunter is an app with a "Hunter's Guild" theme and is used to search for anime and get a few details.
 There's an "easy search" feature to get a few titles without having to input search parameters, for those new to anime.
 There's also a notes-feature to save the anime from a search that the user finds interesting.
 Finally, there's a "Poster Page" feature for users who would like to take a better look at the random fan art in the background or a poster associated with an anime they found through the search feature.**

----

-## Issues I couldn't resolve:

-- **None, so far...**

----

-## Technologies Used:

-- React Router: Used to set up a multi-page-like app.
-- Axios: Used to make API fetch calls just a little simpler.
-- API: Application Program Interface, a way to get info from other applications over the internet.
-- React/JSX: A library that combines JavaScript and HTML functionality.
-- JavaScript: Used to adapt interactivity to a web page, making it a "web application".
-- HTML: The "document" section of a web page.
-Holds all the document's text.
-- CSS: Used to apply styling to the web page document.
-- **HONORABLE MENTIONS**
-- React's useLocation: Used to get the path of the current page shown in the browser.
-- JavaScript's "window" reference: Used to get info about what's happening in the browser's current window (like mouse location).

----

-## Installation of Non-Standard Technologies:

-- React: created app template by typing "npx create-react-app ." in the terminal for my project's folder.

-- React Router: type "npm i react-router-dom" in my project's terminal.

-- Axios: type "npm i axios" in my project's terminal.

-- Anime-DB API: aquired the API key by subscribing to Anime-DB on [rapidapi.com](https://rapidapi.com/hub) and then added it to my files to use in a fetch-call, within.

 ---